-- Ireland = In Dublin we visited the massive 7 stories at Guinness (circa 1759) Brewery the #1 attraction in Ireland – of course a full day tour with a private connoisseur tasting, which we had to book 60 days in advance (fun fact: The Guinness Book of World Records was started in the 1950’s as a promotional item for the brand), food & whiskey tours, Trinity College & The Book of Kells (including “The Long Room” library), shopping, bus tour, visited the oldest bars in Dublin (Hairy Lemon, Temple Bar & Brazen Head), finally experienced a “Scotch Egg” (tastes even better than it looks), and more.
+- Ireland = In Dublin we visited the massive 7 stories at Guinness (circa 1759) Brewery the #1 attraction in Ireland – of course a full day tour with a private connoisseur tasting, which we had to book 60 days in advance (fun fact: The Guinness Book of World Records was started in the 1950’s as a promotional item for the brand), food & whiskey tours, Trinity College & The Book of Kells (including “The Long Room” library), shopping, bus tour, visited the oldest bars in Dublin (Hairy Lemon, Temple Bar & Brazen Head circa 1198), finally experienced a “Scotch Egg” (tastes even better than it looks), and more.
 Rented a car for the day to experience driving on the right side of a car on the wrong side of the road (glad we didn’t have a stick shift, as we would be shifting with our left hand) and yes, we always remembered to go Wide Right or Tight Left when at an intersection!
 Visited the Cliffs of Moher (over 700 feet straight up from the Atlantic ocean).
 Toured through Galway on our way to Cong (Ashford Castle).
-While staying at the Ashford Castle (which is truly spectacular) we both enjoyed riding horses through the forests and hills of Cong, delighted by our hour and a half walk/hunt through the forests with our own Hawks, we also participated in archery and clay pigeon shooting (12 gauge over/under) classes, and so much more.
+While staying at the Ashford Castle (which is truly spectacular) we both enjoyed riding horses through the forests and up into the hills of Cong, delighted by our hour and a half walk/hunt through the forests with our own Hawks, we also participated in Archery and Clay Pigeon Shooting (12 gauge over/under) classes, and so much more.
 Yet another fun fact . . . both Gary & Ashley hale lineage from Scotland & Ireland.